ZupIT/beagle-docs/content/en/Get Started/Using Beagle/Android.md

 1. Open the file `MainActivity.kt`;
 2. State the line below on`OnCreate` function;
 3. Add the a command line `test_content.addView(testScreen().toView(this))`
-4. Notice that doesn't exist the **test_content**, because you will still name this reference.
+4. Notice that the **test_content** doesn't exist because you will still name this reference.

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {